tsierocinski/assignment/README.md

 # Summary
-This repository aims to build a docker container hosting GEMINI [reference] and containing the data.
+This repository aims to build a docker container hosting GEMINI [https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1003153] and the data.
 This README contains information to build the container and query the hosted database.

 ## Data
 The data downloaded correspond to the SNPs and small INDELS for chromosome 22 in the GoNL Database.
 For ease of built (I only had an small laptop for the exercise), the database only contains the top 5000 non "inaccessible" variants of the file.
 To build the database using the entire chomosome see the comments in the Dockerfile.